wazery/vider/README.md

 * All modern desktop browsers are supported.
 * IE9+
 * iOS plays video from a browser only in the native player.
 So video for iOS is disabled, only fullscreen poster will be used.
-* Some android devices play video, some not — go figure.
-So video for android is disabled, only fullscreen poster will be used.
+* Some Android devices play video, some not — go figure.
+So video for Android is disabled, only fullscreen poster will be used.

 ## Usage